mutall/outlook/README.md

 # The outlook framework core files
-outlook
-library
+- OUTLOOK - The front end to the application
+- LIBRARY - The backend to the application
 ## The currently active applications
-School
+- School
-chama
+- Chama
-tracker
+- tracker
-Kentionary
+- Kentionary
+### Completed Modules
+- MERGE
+- LARGE TABLE LOAD